powersync-ja/powersync-js/demos/react-advanced-ui/README.md

 # PowerSync + Supabase Web Demo: Advanced UI

 This is a demo of the widget displayed on the [PowerSync homepage](http://powersync.com) and demonstrates how data flows from one PowerSync client to another.
+It also includes an implementation of Supabase's [anonymous auth](https://supabase.com/docs/guides/auth/auth-anonymous) feature.

 ![website-widget](./public/website-widget.png)